Why I Built My Own Teardrop Trailer Chassis

 - Submersible hubs

-Since I am rather picky (obviously) but I have some good suppliers, I chose to make my own homemade weld-together teardrop trailer chassis from scratch.
+Since I am rather picky, I chose to make my own homemade weld-together teardrop trailer chassis from scratch.

 I chose to over-sling the axle.
 With the wheel & tire combination I have, I already have 14″ of clearance.
 With the axle over-slung, the frame is within 1/2″ of the height of the Jeep.
 When Senior Management and I decide to put a lift kit on the Jeep, then I may under-sling the axle for an additional 4″ of clearance (approximately 23″).